Web and Social Network Analytics

 • For a web page/node \(\nu\):

-• \(h(\nu)\): Hub score.
+• \(h(\nu)\): Hub score, \(a(\nu)\): Authority score

-• Initially: \(h(\nu) = a(\nu) = 1\).
+• Initially: \(h(\nu) = a(\nu) = 1\)

-• Iterative Calculations:
+• Iterative update rules:

-• \(a(\nu) \leftarrow \sum_{y \to \nu} h(y)\).
+• Authority: \(a(\nu) \leftarrow \sum_{y \to \nu} h(y)\) (sum hub scores of pages pointing to you)

-• \(\textbf{h} \leftarrow AA^T \textbf{h}\), \(\textbf{a} \leftarrow A^T A \textbf{a}\) with SVD.
+• In matrix form: \(\textbf{a} \leftarrow A^T \textbf{h}\), \(\textbf{h} \leftarrow A \textbf{a}\) (adjacency matrix \(A\)), \(\textbf{h} \leftarrow AA^T \textbf{h}\), \(\textbf{a} \leftarrow A^T A \textbf{a}\) with SVD.

 • \(\lambda_h \textbf{h} = AA^T \textbf{h}\), \(\lambda_a \textbf{a} = A^T A \textbf{a}\).